Glacier Park Collection

 Cross Country Skiing

 Winter fun for many people means getting a little exercise and enjoying some solitude.
-We’ve got just the thing—Whitefish has groomed cross country ski trails in town at the Glacier Nordic Center, up near the ski hill at the Big Mountain Trails, and just out of town on Forest Service trails at Round Meadow.
+Whitefish has groomed cross country ski trails in town at the Glacier Nordic Center, up near the ski hill at the Big Mountain Trails, and just out of town on Forest Service trails at Round Meadow.

-Good vibes, a workout, and appreciating nature in calm, quiet surroundings are all big draws for cross country skiers.
-If you’ve never gone before, give it a shot—we bet you’ll like it!
+Good vibes, a workout and appreciating nature in calm, quiet surroundings.
+If you’ve never gone before, give it a shot — you'll never see winter the same way again.

 Two people cross-country ski along snowy trails next to a wooden hotel.